 The Myth of Americanization or the Divided Heart: U.S. Immigration in Literature and Historical Data, 1890-2008

-Keywords :American literature, Americanization, American identity, Assimilation, Double consciousness, Immigration, Multicultural society, Social change, U.S. New Immigrant Survey, U.S. Census
+Keywords :American identity, American literature, Americanization, Assimilation, Double consciousness, Immigration, Multicultural society, Social change, U.S. Census, U.S. New Immigrant Survey

 - 1 Walt Whitman, Leaves of Grass VI